cloudfoundry/cf-networking-release/src/example-apps/cats-and-dogs-with-service-discovery/README.md

 A sample app to demonstrate communication (HTTP and UDP) between a frontend and a backend application over the container network.

+To see a visual representation of the steps taken in this demo, [see here](diagrams/diagrams.md).

 This app also demonstrates how to use service discovery with container networking.
 To see this, you must also deploy with [service discovery](https://github.com/cloudfoundry/cf-app-sd-release) enabled.